Particle Systems arising from an anti-ferromagnetic Ising model: The particle model for

 \begin{proof} We can calculate the joint probability via the inclusion-exclusion formula given in Lemma \ref{pfaffexp}.
 Hence, we require

 where $v_i$ for $i \in \{1, \dots, 6\}$ represents a vertex $i$ in the fundamental domain and $v_i(m,n)$ represents vertex $i$ a distance $(m,n)$ from the fundamental domain.

-Using residue calculations, $K^{-1}(v_3,v_4)=1/(x(x+1))$.
+From Lemma~\ref{expect:prop:Na}, $\P(U(0,t))=\P(U(n,t))=x/(1+x)$.
 It remains to calculate the interaction between the two edges, which can be found by invoking Lemma \ref{cor:lemmacritical2}.
-Due to $K^{-1} (v_3, v_3(n,-n))=-K^{-1} (v_3, v_4(n,-n))$ for $u=\critical$, by symmetry (\ref{hpart:critical}) becomes \( \Pf\left( \right) \) The Pfaffian of the above matrix represents counting the number of weighted perfect matchings of a graph with four vertices $w_1, \dots,w_4$, with the edges weighted by the above matrix.
-Clearly, we can only have one possible contribution (the edges $w_1w_2$ and $w_3 w_4$), which gives the desired result. \end{proof}
+Due to $K^{-1} (v_3, v_3(n,-n))=-K^{-1} (v_3, v_4(n,-n))$ for $u=\critical$, by symmetry (\ref{hpart:critical}) becomes \( \nonumber \Pf\left( \right). \) The Pfaffian of the above matrix represents counting the number of weighted perfect matchings of a complete graph with four vertices $w_1, \dots,w_4$, with the edges weighted given by the absolute value of the entry of the above matrix, that is, the absolute value of the entry $(i,j)$ is the weight of the edge $(w_i,w_j)$.
+We can only have one possible contribution (the edges $w_1w_2$ and $w_3 w_4$) which gives the desired result. \end{proof}

 The above method can be generalized to consider the locations of an arbitrary number of particles.